dan-behar/FileTransfer/README.md

   ```
   kubectl get services
   ```
-- After this lines are executed, this is the step-by-step to [configure the HTTPS certs]([https://github.com/CruzdelCid](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs)) in Google Cloud.
+- After this lines are executed, this is the step-by-step to [configure the HTTPS certs]([https://github.com/CruzdelCid](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs))
   - Be advise that you need to have the prerrequisites that the page says.

 ## After Usage